DerBrunoIR/CourseGraph/README.md

 - Missinterpretation on my side.
 - Since I'm using my experience for determing requirements the results are biased and limited to my experience.

-Nevertheless labelling took me around two days.
+In total labelling took me around two days.
+But they can be improved.
 You are welcome to contribute to the labels.
 This could reduce the amount of missinterpretations, limitations according to my experience and result in a less biased data set.